 Per Penal Code 496a PC, receiving stolen property is the crime where people buy, receive, conceal, sell, or withhold property that they know to be stolen.7

-As with a violation of PC 496d, a violation of this code section is a wobbler offenses that a prosecutor can file as either a misdemeanor or a felony.
+As with a violation of PC 496d, a violation of this code section is a wobbler offense that a prosecutor can file as either a misdemeanor or a felony.

 4.2.
 Auto theft with prior convictions – PC 666.5